-(1) A deputy magistrate may not perform the deputy magistrate duties listed in subsection (d) unless all other judicial officers are unavailable as defined by paragraph (e)(3), or additional weekend or holiday duty is authorized pursuant to paragraph (e)(2), or for supervised training purposes.

-(2) The presiding judge may approve weekend or holiday duty by deputy magistrates subject to review by the chief justice.
+- (1) A deputy magistrate may perform the duties listed in subparagraphs (d)(10) and (11) at any time.
+A deputy magistrate may not perform the other deputy magistrate duties listed in subsection (d) unless all other judicial officers are unavailable as defined by subparagraph (e)(3), or additional weekend or holiday duty is authorized pursuant to subparagraph (e)(2), or for supervised training purposes. - (2) The presiding judge may approve weekend or holiday duty by deputy magistrates subject to review by the chief justice.

-(3) A judicial officer is unavailable for purposes of paragraph (e)(1) only if the judicial officer is conducting courtroom proceedings, is absent from the community on other court business, is ill, or is on leave.
+(3) A judicial officer is unavailable for purposes of subparagraph (e)(1) only if the judicial officer is conducting courtroom proceedingsother judicial duties, is absent from the community on other court business, is sick ill, or is on leave.
 In addition, a judicial officer is unavailable for weekend or holiday duty if the judicial officer is on leave either the day before or after the weekend or holiday.
 A judicial officer is not unavailable for weekend or holiday duty only because the judicial officer is absent from the court building.

-(4) A deputy magistrate who is not a clerk of court may perform magistrate duties only if there is no deputy magistrate at the court location who is a clerk of court or if the deputy magistrate who is a clerk of court is performing other judicial duties or is not at the court building.

-(5) The limitations on performance of deputy magistrate duties in(e)(1) - (4) do not apply to a deputy magistrate who is performing deputy magistrate duties while being observed by a training judge.
+- (4) A deputy magistrate who is not a clerk of court may perform magistrate duties only if there is no deputy magistrate at the court location who is a clerk of court or if the deputy magistrate who is a clerk of court is performing other judicial duties or is not at the court building. - (5) The limitations on performance of deputy magistrate duties in (e)(1) (4) do not apply to a deputy magistrate who is performing deputy magistrate duties while being observed by a training judge.